 The Pinduoduo app makes shopping feel like a game, finding deals, sharing coupons and impulse buying, rather than the cold transactional model typified by Amazon.
 Lotteries, flash sales, live video streaming and free products complete a viral marketing strategy which has been highly successful.

 Pinduoduo was originally known for selling fresh food, and has expanded to a full range of products from household items and fashion to beauty and electronics.
 It first found popularity among bargain-hunters in China’s smaller cities and rural areas, but now has more widespread adoption.
-Pinduoduo has zero commission on sales, helping to build its merchant base very quickly, but makes money through advertising instead.
+Pinduoduo has zero commission on sales, helping to build its merchant base very quickly, and making money through advertising instead.

 While Pinduoduo might not seem like an attractive prospect for foreign businesses, its remarkable growth has attracted interest from high-end global brands such as Apple and Chanel.
 In early 2019, the company announced a new cross-border “Global Shopping” program for foreign sellers and, in May 2020, it showcased a new network of six bonded warehouses located in free trade zones across the country.
 Details of the program are not publicly available, but there are a number of agencies specializing in Chinese ecommerce that can help companies start selling on Pinduoduo.